bforchhammer/bnetlib/README.md

     $ php composer.phar install

-> **Note:** If you want to use the Aura or Buzz adapter, you have to add it to the composer.json file.
+> **Note:** If you want to use the Buzz adapter, you have to add it to the composer.json file.
 You can do this by running the `require` command.

-    $ php composer.phar require Aura/Http:dev-1.0.0-beta2
     $ php composer.phar require kriswallsmith/buzz:0.6